Offering a Wide Variety of Volunteer Opportunities

 AMERICAN RED CROSS is needing volunteers to assist in area blood drives.
-Canteen workers are needed to serve meals to donors after their donation has been completed.
-Escort volunteers work closely with the nursing staff and assist donors to the canteen after giving a donation.
-Registration workers register donors, check off appointments, write in the walk-in donors, make appointments for the next blood drive, and guide donors to the next step of donation.
-Volunteers are needed for the DISASTER ACTION TEAM.
-Volunteers respond in the case of a local disaster in a variety of different ways.
+Canteen volunteers assist donors after donation as needed, as well as serve them a meal and monitor them.
+Registration volunteers register donors, check off appointments, write in the walk-in donors, make appointments for the next blood drive, and guide donors to the next step of donation.

 SPECIAL PROJECT VOLUNTEERS are needed to help with one time projects including bulk mailings and community events.
-Special projects can include children's carnivals and events, mailings, packing backpacks, working events during Third Thursday in downtown Hutchinson, working athletic events at Hutchinson Community College, and many more!
+Special projects can include children's carnivals and events, mailings, helping with fundraisers for non-profits, working events during Third Thursday in downtown Hutchinson, assisting with 5K runs, working athletic events at Hutchinson Community College, helping with Halloween and Christmas events, and much more!

 Friends in Action is a program of The Volunteer Center at Hutchinson Community College.
 We bring volunteers and their senior friends together after a thorough screening process.
-Our volunteers often express the feeling they're getting more out of the program than their "friends"!
+Volunteers and their seniors meet once a week.

 Volunteers will complete an orientation and must pass a background check.